My Sustainability Statement

 - sustainability as a journey of fun, learning, innovation and productivity.

-I am committed to continually reducing my environmental impact at home, play and work and to promoting more sustainable outcomes across the social, cultural, economic and environmental wellbeings.
-Below are the actions I take to make my personal and professional contribution to a happier world.
+I am committed to continually reducing my environmental impact at home, play and work and to promoting more sustainable outcomes across the six capitals.
+Below are some of the actions I take to make my personal and professional contribution to a happier world.

 Resource reduction and efficiency